mushorg/tanner/docs/source/emulators.rst

 XSS emulator
 ~~~~~~~~~~~~
-Emulate XSS_ vulnerability.
+It emulates XSS_ vulnerability.
 This attack type is detected with pattern:

 ::